650 Howe Ave. Bldg 400-A

-The TLCS Clubhouse program opened on Thursday November 6, 2014 at 3737 Marconi Ave.
+The Clubhouse program opened on Thursday November 6, 2014 at 3737 Marconi Ave.
 Sacramento, CA 95821.
-The Clubhouse is a welcoming place for those receiving services from HRC (Human Resources Consultants, Inc.) and TLCS.
+The Clubhouse is a welcoming place for those receiving services from Hope Cooperative.
 It functions as a centralized location for members to receive support and encouragement on the road to self-sufficiency and recovery.

 The Clubhouse has four main functions:

-The Triage Navigator Program is a collaboration between Sacramento County Department of Behavioral Health Services and TLCS, Inc. The program serves Sacramento County children, youth, transitional age youth, adults and older adults that are experiencing a mental health crisis resulting in functional impairment that interferes with primary activities of daily and independent living.
+The Triage Navigator Program is a collaboration between Sacramento County Department of Behavioral Health Services and Hope Cooperative.
+The program serves Sacramento County children, youth, transitional age youth, adults and older adults that are experiencing a mental health crisis resulting in functional impairment that interferes with primary activities of daily and independent living.

 1. Improve client experience for those experiencing a mental health crisis in Sacramento County